river06/leetcode2/README.md

 - **convert sorted array to BST**: use middle element as root.
 Remember to use tree pointers instead of recursion.
 - **serialization**
     - **serialize and deserialize binary tree**: pre-order or level order
+    - **serialize and deserialize binary search tree**: find divider of left and right sub-trees first

 #### `delete`
 - **delete node in a BST**: Return the new root is convenient.
 Three cases: no child, one child, two children.
 Two children case can be solved by moving the value to the current root, and then do a deletion.